aleximorin/USRA-2020-AlexiMorin/README.md

 Codes:
 - compare_alpha.py
-  - Code used for testing alpha_GPR from Langhammer et. al. (2018) (see https://tc.copernicus.org/articles/13/2189/2019/)
-  Plots produced are in the folder alpha_compare.
+  \n Code used for testing alpha_GPR from Langhammer et. al. (2018) (see https://tc.copernicus.org/articles/13/2189/2019/) Plots produced are in the folder alpha_compare.
 More information in the report.

 - compare_every_glaciers.py and comparing_models.py